Bayt 'Ittab: Crusader period

-Nonetheless, his wife was forced to sell his landholdings after he was taken prisoner by Islamic forces in 1161, in order to raise the money needed for his ransom.
-It was then acquired by and made a fief of the Church of the Holy Sepulchre, possibly organised by the Order of the Holy Sepulchre.
+Gothman's wife was forced to sell his landholdings after he was taken prisoner by Islamic forces in 1161, in order to raise the money needed for his ransom.
+The village was then acquired by and made a fief of the Church of the Holy Sepulchre, possibly organised by the Order of the Holy Sepulchre.

-The Arabic name of the village appears in Latin transliteration as Bethaatap in a list recording the sale of the land holdings belonging to Gothman in 1161.
+The Arabic name of the village appears in Latin transliteration as Bethaatap in a list recording the 1161 sale of Gothman's land.
 Its affiliations with the Crusader era has led some to erroneously characterize the village as "Crusader", when in fact its habitation by Arabs predates, persisted through and extended beyond this period.

-Ottoman era
+Ottoman period

 Edward Robinson visited the village in 1838, and described its stone houses, several of which had two storeys, as solidly built.
 In the center of the village were the ruins of a castle or tower.
 Robinson estimates, the village population was six to seven hundred people.
 He notes that Beit 'Atab, as he transcribes it, was the chief town of the 'Arkub (Arqub) district and the Nazir (warden) of the district lived there.
 Robinson recounts that he was "a good-looking man" from the Lahaam clan, and that when they arrived in the village, he was sitting conversing with other sheikhs on a carpet under a fig tree.
 Rising to greet them, he invited them to stay for the night, but as they were in a hurry to see more of the country before the setting of the sun, and so declined his offer.

-In the mid-19th century, the sheikh of Bayt 'Itab was named 'Utham al-Lahham (Sheikh 'Othman al-Lahaam).
-He had been exiled in 1846, but had managed to escape and return.
+Beit ʿIṭṭāb served as the seat for the ʿArqūb district, a Yemen-affiliated cluster of villages in the Judean Foothills.In the mid-19th century, the sheikh of Bayt 'Iṭṭāb was named 'Uthman al-Lahham.
+He had been exiled in 1846, but managed to escape and return.
 A supporter of the Qays faction, Lahham was in conflict with the Yamani faction leaders, especially the sheikh of Abu Ghosh.
 In the 1850s the conflict between these two families over the control of the district of Bani Hasan dominated the area.
 As Meron Benvenisti writes, al-Lahham waged "a bloody war against Sheik Mustafa Abu Ghosh, whose capital and fortified seat was in the village of Suba."
 In 1855, Mohammad Atallah in Bayt Nattif, a cousin of 'Utham al-Lahham, contested his rule over the region.
 In order to win support from Abu Ghosh, Mohammad Atallah changed side over to the Yamani faction.
 This is said to have enraged 'Utham al-Lahham.
 He raised a fighting force and fell on Bayt Nattif on 3 January 1855.
 The village lost 21 dead.
 According to an eyewitness description by the horrified British consul, James Finn, their corpses were terribly mutilated.